-Home to awesome adventure sports like whitewater rafting, mountain biking and rock climbing the town offers a ton of stuff to do.
+Home to awesome adventure sports like whitewater rafting, mountain biking, and rock climbing, the town in the Canadian Rockies offers a ton of stuff to do.

 One of the major attractions in Squamish is the Sea To Sky Gondola.
 Right off the highway and high above the water take the 10-minute ride in a cable car up into the mountains.